diagrams/diagrams-doc/doc/arrow.rst

 >                                , arrowShaft=shaft} sPt ePt)
 >           # centerXY # pad 1.1

 Arrows with curved shafts don't always render the way our intuition may lead us to expect.
-One could reasonably have thought that the arc in the above example would produce a concave arrow, not the convex one we see.
-To understand what's going on Let's imaging that the arc is `located` even though it is not.
+One could reasonably expect that the arc in the above example would produce an arrow curving upwards, not the downwards-curving one we see.
+To understand what's going on, imagine that the arc is `Located`.
 Suppose the arc goes from the point `(0,0)`:math: to `(-1,0)`:math:.
-This is indeed a concave arc with origin at `(0,0)`:math:.
-Now suppose we want to connect points `(0,0)`:math: and `(1,0)`:math: we attach the arrow head and tail and rotate the arrow about its origin at `(0,0)`:math: until the tip of the head is touching `(1,0)`:math:.
-This rotation flips the
+This is indeed an upwards curving arc with origin at `(0,0)`:math:.
+Now suppose we want to connect points `(0,0)`:math: and `(1,0)`:math:.
+We attach the arrow head and tail and rotate the arrow about its origin at `(0,0)`:math: until the tip of the head is touching `(1,0)`:math:.
+This rotation flips the arrow vertically.
-arrow making it convex.

-In order to get the arrow to be concave we might initially think we could create the shaft reversing the order of the angles, using `arc (1/2 :: Turn) 0`, but this won't work either as it creates a convex arc from say `(0,0)`:math: to `(1,0)`:math: that does not need to be rotated.
-The only way to achieve the desired result of making the arrow pointing from `(0,0)`:math: to `(1,0)`:math: concave is to move the origin of the arrow using `reverseTrail` as we can see in the next example.
-By altering one line of code.
+In order to get the arrow to be concave we might initially think we could create the shaft reversing the order of the angles, using `arc (1/2 :: Turn) 0`, but this won't work either, as it creates a downwards curving arc from, say, `(0,0)`:math: to `(1,0)`:math: that does not need to be rotated.
+The only way to achieve the desired result of making the arrow pointing from `(0,0)`:math: to `(1,0)`:math: curve upwards is to move the origin of the arrow using `reverseTrail`:

 .. class:: lhs